dss-14th/eda-repo-7/README.md

 - All-weather portfolio 4(stock 50%, long_bond 20%, mid_bond 5%, commodity 5%, gold 20%) records the highest cumulative returns with decreased numbers of negative returns
 ![Screen Shot 2020-10-26 at 23 44 32](https://user-images.githubusercontent.com/68367134/97187181-8cac8c00-17e5-11eb-9a67-ab45fe01427e.png)

-### Backtest component
-1. Standard Deviation
-- calcualtion of standard deviation to see the possibility if the portfolio can achieve expected rate of return

-2. Sharpe Ratio
-- ('return of portfolio' - 'risk-free rate') / (standard deviation of the portfolio’s excess return)
-- assumed 'risk-free rate' as 1% interest of Kakao bank saving

 ## Conclusion
 - It is found that All-weather portfolio 4 is the best 'assest allocation portfolio' to increase returns with the limited risk of loosing investment.